Weighted Sit-Ups (How To and Alternatives)

 Suitcase Crunches

-Another alternative for Sit-ups are Suitcase Crunches.
+Another alternative for Sit-ups is Suitcase Crunches.
 These are a little more difficult than regular Crunches, so they can be used as a progression towards doing full Sit-ups.

 Instead of laying on your back, balance up on your butt and bring your knees and chest together at the top and then extend out – keeping back and feet off the ground throughout the entire set.